Tips for Using Your Phone to Job Search

 Even if you opt not to apply on your phone, and job seekers are three times more likely to apply for a job from a computer than a phone, you can still effectively use your smartphone for job hunting.
 There are many apps for iPhones, iPads and Android phones that make it easy to look for jobs, and there are other tools you can use to job hunt using your phone.
 Here's how to tap mobile to enhance and expedite your job search.

 There are many job search apps available for smartphones and tablets.
 You can download apps that search for jobs by keyword and location, email job listings, keep track of your contacts, and even create a resume.
 For example, you can use the Beyond.com Search Jobs iPhone or Android App to search for jobs, save jobs, and email job listings so you can access them from your computer.
-These tips will help you use job search apps to get hired.

 Use a Job Site